-Inviting and Progressive, Chapel Hill, North Carolina Has a Funky, Academic Vibe, Leafy Neighborhoods, Good Medical Facilities and Great Restaurants
+Inviting Chapel Hill Boasts a Rich Qulity of Life with a Funky, Academic Vibe, Leafy Neighborhoods, Good Medical Facilities and a Robust Foodie Culture

 Cost of Living: Above the National Average

-Lush, leafy and academic, Chapel Hill (population 60,000) is in north central North Carolina and is a slightly rural college town that grew up around the University of North Carolina (26,000 students), the oldest state-supported university in the United States.
+Leafy and academic, Chapel Hill (population 62,000) is in north central North Carolina and is a slightly rural college town that grew up around the University of North Carolina (26,000 students), the oldest state-supported university in the United States.
 It is part of the Raleigh/Durham/Chapel Hill "Triangle," with North Carolina State University, Duke University and one of the largest and most reputable high-tech research parks in the nation, the Research Triangle Park, just down the road.
-Professors, university staff and RTP employees live in Chapel Hill, and as a result, its residents are generally liberal, affluent and well-educated.
+Professors, university staff and RTP employees live in Chapel Hill, and as a result, its residents are generally affluent and well-educated.

 In fact, 73% of locals hold at least a four year college degree.
 Residents overwhelmingly lean to the left politically, and 23% of them are age 45 or better.
 The crime rate is below the national average.
-Chapel Hill has grown by 50% within the last couple of decades and is racially diverse.
+Chapel Hill has grown 1% within the last decade and is racially diverse.

-The overall cost of living is 30% above the national average, and the median home price is $350,000.
+The cost of living is 30% above the national average, and the median home price is $600,000, reflecting a 2% increase since last year.
 The city dates from 1752, and its long history is reflected in much of its architecture.
-Many beautiful, older residences and country homes with lots of Southern character give lush, tree-canopied neighborhoods a regal flavor.
-Prices in the $400,000s and $500,000 in such neighborhoods are common.
-There are newer homes, too, many built in the years building up to the Great Recession.
-Some of the more affordable home developments, although not age-restricted, include Briar Chapel-Newland and Rosewalk at University Lake.
+The University definitely gives parts of Chapel Hill a very youthful atmosphere, but many sections of the city have a very settled, suburban feeling and beautiful, older residences with plenty of Southern character give lush, tree-canopied neighborhoods a regal atmosphere.
+Some of the more affordable areas include Briar Chapel-Newland and Rosewalk at University Lake.

 Chapel Hill, North Carolina

-Cosmopolitan but with a small town warmth, Chapel Hill is known for its engaging music scene, stimulating foodie culture and funky hospitality.
-Well-kept neighborhoods, a healthy downtown, agreeable weather and good medical facilities are a few reasons why retirees come here.
+Sophisticated but with a small town warmth, Chapel Hill is known for its engaging music scene, stimulating foodie culture and funky hospitality.
+A healthy downtown, agreeable weather and good medical facilities are a few reasons why retirees come here.
 It is a very livable place and exudes the easygoing confidence of a generally prosperous city.
-And while the University definitely gives parts of Chapel Hill a very youthful atmosphere, there are sections of the city that have a very settled, suburban feeling.

 Chapel Hill has plenty of activities to keep any retiree happy and involved.
 For people who appreciate a college atmosphere and all that goes with it, downtown is the place to be.
 More than 300 shops, music venues, pubs, bookstores (The Bookshop has one of the largest collections of used and collectable books in the South), cafes, coffee shops, boutiques and other various specialty stores attract tourists and locals alike.

-Several of the city's markets and restaurants, in particular Foster's Market and Caffe Driade, have achieved a certain level of fame by being featured on such shows as Martha Stewart Living and $40 a Day with Rachael Ray.
+Several of the city's markets and restaurants, in particular Foster's Market and Caffe Driade, have achieved a certain level of fame after being touted by Martha Stewart and Rachael Ray.
 There are outdoor markets, gourmet markets and specialty markets, including Fresh Market and Weaver Street Market, one of the largest organic markets in the U.S.

 Museums, historic plantation homes, the Coker Arboretum, the Forest Theatre, the Morehead Planetarium, Montrose Gardens and more contribute to Chapel Hill's cultural menu.
 Parks, wooded areas and even the beautiful UNC campus give residents ample green spaces for walking, bicycling or rollerblading.

-And, of course, the UNC Tar Heels give residents plenty of exciting sporting events to attend during all seasons.
+And, of course, the UNC Tar Heels give residents plenty of exciting sporting events to attend all year long.
 For people who would rather participate in games than watch them, golf courses are plentiful throughout the city, and the city's parks and recreation department has programs and events for people age 55 or better.
-The surrounding region abounds with lakes for boating, swimming and fishing, and two hundred hiking and bicycling trails are within a 60 miles radius.
+The surrounding region abounds with lakes for boating, swimming and fishing, and 200 hiking and bicycling trails are within a 60 miles radius.